 I think that is a half-truth in any way you take it.

-I start laughing.
+I laugh, and it comes out nervously.
 She gets up and starts walking in circles around the room.

 After a while, she finally says something about how every character she creates is somebody she doesn’t get to be in this lifetime.
 But my God, she says all of this with her hands on my clenched fist, looking me straight in the eyes.